POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline_ini.rst

 -------------------------

 The next section outlines general information about the pipeline.
-The :samp:`PATH` specifies, where you would like to get the pipeline files being created.
+The :samp:`PATH` specifies, where you would like to have the pipeline files created.
 The :samp:`VERBOSE` option will be used for the creation of the pipeline files and during the run of the pipeline.